microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 4: Install BDC Single Node - Pre-requisites (Current as of 1/31/2020)</b></p>

 Now you're ready to install Docker, Kubernetes, and all of the components for a SQL Server Big Data Cluster.
 You should still be in the Secure Shell environment - if not, run this command again using the proper IP address.
 Replace the value **ReplaceWithIPAddressThatReturnsFromLastCommand** with that number.

+> Note: Although every effort is made to keep this document current, if the steps below do not work, [you can examine the reference here for the latest official process](https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-script-single-node-kubeadm?view=sql-server-ver15).

 <pre>ssh -X bdcadmin@ReplaceWithIPAddressThatReturnsFromLastCommand</pre>